awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

 **Recommended solution:** Update the build project's settings to point to a bucket that contains your pre\-built source code, and that bucket is in the same region as the build project\.

-## Error: "Failed to upload artifacts: Invalid arn" When Running a Build<a name="troubleshooting-output-bucket-different-region"></a>
+## Error: "Failed to upload artifacts: Invalid arn" when running a build<a name="troubleshooting-output-bucket-different-region"></a>

 **Issue:** When you run a build, the `UPLOAD_ARTIFACTS` build phase fails with the error "Failed to upload artifacts: Invalid arn"\.